node-xyz/node-xyz.github.io/documentations/advance/configuration/index.md

 $ node mathMs.js
 ```

-But, we have seen in the getting-started section that you can actually override the port value of a node using:
+But, we have seen in the getting started section that you can actually override the port value of a node using:

 ```
-$ node math.ms.js --xyz-port 5002
+$ node math.ms.js --xyz-transport.0.port 5002
 ```

 this is actually a global pattern for overriding the configurations.
-It goes like this: `--xyz-[CONFIG.KEY] [CONFIG.VALUE]`
+It goes like this: `--xyz-([CONFIG.KEY])* [CONFIG.VALUE]`

 As an example, you can change the name of a service via command line using: